-To become involved or learn more, contact the Nisswa Parks & Recreation Director. (email@example.com)
+To become involved or learn more, contact the Nisswa Parks & Recreation Director at firstname.lastname@example.org.

-- Establish picnic areas (picnic tables, BBQ pits, benches, etc.)
+- Established picnic areas (picnic tables, BBQ pits, benches, etc.) and pavilion

 - Building restrooms and a parking lot